Benjent/albums-to-buy/README.md

 * George Duke - Guardian Of The Light
 * Jerry Garcia - Pizza Tapes
 * John Frusciante - The Empyrean
-* Kurt Vile - Wakin On A Pretty Daze
 * Nancy Sinatra - How Does That Grab You?

 ## Prog